00spoiler00/documentation/content/new-connecta/architecture/parts/orchestrator.md

-# The Orchestrator
+# Orchestrator

 ## Roles

-- Performs coordination of tasks
+- Performs coordination of tasks, adding business logic between DB models and the queues
 - Handles legacy sequencing based on filename masks
 - Handles new sequencing based recipes.
 - Keeps track _cooks_ (implemetations of recipes or legacy sequences)
-- Keeps track and registrations of all the workers
+- Keeps registers and tracks workers and their properties (management APIs, concurrence, etc.)
-- Provides UX structure to frontend via FE_API
-- Relays Workers APIs to the frontend

 ## DataModel